nishantjr/ml-tableau/docs/05-conclusion.md

 both the validity and satisfiability modulo theories.

 A third avenue draw inspiration from other decideable logics.
-For example, the decidability of the packed fragment of first-order logic[@tolerance-logic] seems to imply that we can allow nested existentials or applications in guards.
-That of guarded separation logic[@guarded-separation-logic] implies that we could handle associative-commutive symbols, perhaps by drawing inspiration from unification algorithms.
+For example, the decidability of the packed fragment of first-order logic [@marx2001-tolerance-logic] seems to imply that we can allow nested existentials or applications in guards.
+That of guarded separation logic [@guarded-separation-logic] implies that we could handle associative-commutive symbols, perhaps by drawing inspiration from unification algorithms.
 The relationship between the finite variant property and the guarded fragment is another exciting direction.